Obdurat/Trybe-Exercices/Fundamentals/B3_Intro_HTML_CSS/B3_D3_Box_Model/README.md

 The margin functions as the space between the border and the outside content.
 This is used mostly to spaces boxes between themselfs.

 ## <strong>Element Positioning:</strong> :keyboard:
 Changing the position of elements can open countless possibilities for our page layout.
-Using the tolls at our disposal.<a href="https://developer.mozilla.org/pt-BR/docs/Web/CSS/position">With this values</a> We will be much more control as to where our boxes will be in our page.
-We can also use <a href="https://developer.mozilla.org/pt-BR/docs/Web/CSS/float">Float</a> To remove an element from its originl flow in the page.
-And last but not least <a href="https://developer.mozilla.org/pt-BR/docs/Web/CSS/CSS_Positioning/Understanding_z_index">z-index</a> To control display layers.
+Using the tolls at our disposal.<a target="_blank" href="https://developer.mozilla.org/pt-BR/docs/Web/CSS/position">With this values</a> We will be much more control as to where our boxes will be in our page.
+We can also use <a target="_blank" href="https://developer.mozilla.org/pt-BR/docs/Web/CSS/float">Float</a> To remove an element from its originl flow in the page.
+And last but not least <a target="_blank" href="https://developer.mozilla.org/pt-BR/docs/Web/CSS/CSS_Positioning/Understanding_z_index">z-index</a> To control display layers.

 ## <strong>Pseudo classes:</strong>
-<a href="https://developer.mozilla.org/pt-BR/docs/Web/CSS/Pseudo-classes">Pseudo classes</a> can enable you to write less code by grouping styles.
+<a target="_blank" href="https://developer.mozilla.org/pt-BR/docs/Web/CSS/Pseudo-classes">Pseudo classes</a> can enable you to write less code by grouping styles.
 Doing this we can correct quickly the style of the page.
 Imagine that you have to toggle dark-mode on your page.
 Making all backgrounds dark and texts bright.
 You would have to change 1 by 1.
 But now, you can just group selectors that will have the same changes !!!
-A simple <a href="https://developer.mozilla.org/pt-BR/docs/Web/CSS/:hover">hover</a> can add an entirely different experience to the user !!.
+A simple <a target="_blank" href="https://developer.mozilla.org/pt-BR/docs/Web/CSS/:hover">hover</a> can add an entirely different experience to the user !!.

 ## <strong>CSS Combinator:</strong>
-You can also select a <a href="https://www.w3schools.com/css/css_combinators.asp">child element from the father element</a>, Example:
+You can also select a <a target="_blank" href="https://www.w3schools.com/css/css_combinators.asp">child element from the father element</a>, Example:
 <strong>fatherElement childElement {}</strong>